episemic/episemic/docs/README.md

-# 📚 Episemic Core Documentation
+# 📚 Episemic Documentation

-Welcome to the Episemic Core documentation!
+Welcome to the Episemic documentation!
 This directory contains comprehensive API documentation generated using Python's `pydoc` tool.

 ## 🌐 Main Documentation